KwartengA/discount-specification-program/README.md

 ### _OVERVIEW OF THE PROGRAMME_
 <HR>

-- This is a discount calculator program for a Grocery Shop that takes accounts of user categories in an organization
+- This is a discount calculator program for a Grocery Shop within an organization that takes accounts of user categories in that organization